THE CONCLUDING CHAPTER OF CRAWFORD

 Webmaster's review:

 A decent coffee table book.
-I would not categorize this as a biography as much as a picture book, similar to "Joan Crawford: The Ultimate Star" by Alexander Walker.
+I would not categorize this as a biography as much as a picture book, similar to "Joan Crawford: The Ultimate Star" by Alexander Walker or "Legends: Joan Crawford" by John Kobal.
 However, it seems more effort and time went into Walker's book than this one.
+It is definitely worth obtaining a copy if you are a fan of Joan Crawford or classic Hollywood photography.

 "Just Joan: A Joan Crawford Appreciation" by Donna Marie Nowak, 2010 (Published by Bear Manor Media) (574 pages)